High Performance Git

 Pack Transfer, Protocol v2, and Negotiation

-The answer is usually a packfile or bundle-like transfer unit.
+The common layer across clone, fetch, and push is pack transport.
+The server is usually trying to answer a reachability question of the form "which objects must cross the wire?", and the answer is usually a packfile or bundle-like transfer unit.
 A lot of the earlier performance features show up again here:

 Protocol v2